Glossary

 • Any natural or legal person established in the Union who places on the marketproduct with digital elements that bears the name or trademark of a natural or legal person established outside the Union Source: Article 3(20) of Cyber Resilience Act (draft 2022)

-• Any natural or legal person located or established in the Union that places on the market an AI System that bears the name or trademark of a natural or legal person established outside the Union.
-Source: Article 3(6) of the EU AI Act (EU AI ACT)
+• A natural or legal person located or established in the Union that places on the market an AI System that bears the name or trademark of a natural or legal person established in a third country.
+Source: Article 3(6) of the EU AI Act #EUAIActDefinitions

 • An event compromising the availability, authenticity, integrity or confidentiality of stored, transmitted orprocessed data or of the services offered by, or accessible via, network and information systems.
 Source: Directive 2022/2555 (NIS2) glossary